Georgia Child Support Laws 2023

-Children are the casualties of the situation and there is no winner when kids get involved.
+Children are too often casualties in a divorce and there is no winner when kids get involved.
 Although, there is a right way to handle things in order to help minimize the damage being caused, and that is going through the proper channels of finding a competent attorney and finding a way to fund the lives of the children.
 The future of your children is the most important part of any parent’s life.
-Hiring a divorce lawyer that can amicably resolve child support conflicts should be a high priority when getting a divorce that involves children.
+Hiring a divorce lawyer that can amicably resolve parent conflicts is highly desireable in divorce that involves children.

 Child support, at its core, is set to enable the custodial parent to manage taking care of the parent’s children.
 It is obvious that taking care of children is not inexpensive.
 The basic child support payment helps with the cost of housing, food, clothing, and routine living expenses.
 A good divorce settlement has provisions for other expenses such as unexpected medical care, extracurricular activities, and even educational expenses.

 When you become separated and work through your divorce the costs of child rearing does not go away.
 The court can issue a temporary order for child support that goes to help fund the lives and growth of the children stuck in the middle of the separation.
 These payments are court mandated and deserved to say the least.
 The amount of money going to the children every month is calculated by the courts and is in line with your financial situation.
 These funds are paid to allow the kids to go on through life at the same rate they would have if the parents remained together and to make sure they don’t fall off from the lifestyle they have come to realize.

 Georgia law requires parents to support their children until the age of 18 or high school graduation, whichever occurs later.
 While parents are not required to support their children during college, however; this can be negotiated and included in the final divorce decree.